 Normally, homo superior mutations emerge at puberty.

 But both Vanguard and Darkstar look unaltered.
 They likely didn’t manifest at birth.
 And the pre-1950s Soviet policy was apparently execution of mutants during infanthood.

 The logical conclusion is that the USSR under Stalin had developed means to scan newborns for homo superior mutations.
 But given Firefox’s activities, this clearly only concerned part of the population.
-Only Muscovite hospitals, maybe.
+Only hospitals in Moscow and Minsk, maybe.

 Phobos’ school evolved into an equivalent of Professor X’s.
 There even was a danger room with combat robots and other perils.
-His students even wore costumes.
+The students wore costumes.

 Some students were also fluent in English.
 This suggests that they were trained for infiltration missions, à la Spetsnaz .

 How many students there were is unclear.
 Sibercat (Illya Lavrov) seems to have studied there.
 But we only ever see three students in the flashbacks.

 Darkstar was trained by renowned KGB instructor Alexi Bruskin, who also helped instruct the Black Widow (Natalia Romanova).
 It seems possible that Phobos’ other students also went through Bruskin’s classes.